rordenlab/niimath/README.md

 It is said that `imitation is the sincerest form of flattery`.
 This project emulates the popular [fslmaths](https://fsl.fmrib.ox.ac.uk/fslcourse/lectures/practicals/intro3/index.html) tool. fslmaths is advertized as a `general image calculator` and is not only one of the foundational tools for FSL's brain imaging pipelines (such as [FEAT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT)), but has also been widely adopted by many tools.
 This popularity suggests that it fulfills an important niche.
 While scientists are often encouraged to discover novel solutions, it sometimes seems that replication is undervalued.
 Here are some specific reasons for creating this tool:

 1. While fslmaths is provided for without charge, it is not [open source](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence).
 This limits its inclusion in other projects.
 2. Using an open source license allows niimath to build with open source libraries that the FSL team can not use.
-Specifically, the CloudFlare zlib provides dramatically faster performance than the public domain library used by fslmaths.
+Specifically, the CloudFlare zlib provides dramatically faster performance than the public domain library used by fslmaths. n.b.
+Subsequently, we helped update [CloudFlare zlib](https://github.com/cloudflare/zlib/pull/19) that allows recent FSL releases to use this library,  improving the speed for all FSL tools.
 3. Minimal dependencies allow easy distribution, compilation and development.
 For example, it can be compiled for MacOS, Linux and Windows (fsl can not target Windows).
 4. Designed from ground up to optionally use parallel processing (OpenMP and CloudFlare-enhanced [pigz](https://github.com/madler/pigz)).
 5. Most programs are developed organically, with new features added as need arises.
 Cloning an existing tool provides a full specification, which can lead to optimization. niimath uses explicit single and double precision pipelines that allow the compiler to better use advanced instructions (every x86_64 CPU provides SSE, but high level code has trouble optimizing these routines).
 The result is that modern compilers are able to create operations that are limited by memory bandwidth, obviating the need for [hand tuning](https://github.com/neurolabusc/simd) the code.
 6. Developing a robust regression testing dataset has allowed us to discover a few edge cases where fslmaths provides anomalous or unexpected answers (see below).
 Therefore, this can benefit the popular tool that is being cloned.
 7. While the code is completely reverse engineered, the FSL team has been gracious to allow us to copy their error messages and help information.
 This allows true plug in compatibility.
 They have also provided pseudo code for poorly documented routines.
 This will allow the community to better understand the actual algorithms.
 8. This project provides an open-source foundation to introduce new features that fill gaps with the current FSL tools (e.g. unsharp, sobel, resize functions).
 For future releases, Bob Cox has graciously provided permission to use code from [AFNI's](https://afni.nimh.nih.gov) 3dTshift and 3dBandpass tools that provide performance unavailable within [FSL](https://neurostars.org/t/bandpass-filtering-different-outputs-from-fsl-and-nipype-custom-function/824).
 Including them in this project ensures they work in a familiar manner to other FSL tools (and leverage the same environment variables).

 The Reason to use fslmaths instead of niimath: